Probabilistic QoS-aware Placement of VNF chains at the Edge: VNF Chain Placement: Problem Statement

-Based on those, \prototype outputs a ranking of all eligible placements for the VNF chains and routing paths for the related traffic flows over the available Edge-Cloud infrastructure.
-The ranking considers how well a certain placement can satisfy the chain requirements as the infrastructure state (probabilistically) varies. \prototype also allows easily specifying and accounting for placement constraints, such as affinity and anti-affinity requirements.
-Affinity consists in placing two or more functions in the same physical node, thus reducing communications costs between VNFs, while anti-affinity prevents two or more VNFs sharing the same resources \cite{oechsner2015flexible}.
+Based on those, \prototype\ outputs a ranking of all eligible solutions for the input instance of the VNF chain placement problem.
+Solutions include the mapping of each chain VNF to its deployment nodes and the routing of traffic flows between those deployment nodes.
+The ranking of the eligible solutions considers how likely is a certain placement to satisfy all chain requirements as the infrastructure state (probabilistically) varies.

-The rest of this paper is organised as follows.
-Section \ref{sec:example} describes a motivating example of deployment of a VNF chain onto an edge infrastructure for video surveillance in a university campus.
-In Section \ref{sec:model} we describe the basic model and backtracking algorithm for solving the VNF placement problem.
-Section \ref{sec:experiments} shows how \prototype can be used to solve the placement problem in the motivating example.
-Related work is discussed in Section \ref{sec:related}, while Section \ref{sec:conclusions} concludes the paper with a discussion of results and insights into future work.